Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Introduction

-In this work, we introduce a novel identifiability framework to address this core problem.
-Considering the ranking objective, we define that a ranking model is \textbf{\emph{identifiable}} if \emph{it can recover the true relevance probability up to a scaling transformation} in \sref{sec:identifiability}.
-Identifiability is a sufficient condition for correct ranking.
-We prove that the identifiability of a ranking model depends on an underlying structure of the dataset, which can be converted to a practical graph connectivity test problem: if and only if a graph (named as \emph{identifiability graph}, or IG) constructed on the dataset is connected, we can guarantee the identifiability of the ranking model.
-In cases where the IG is disconnected, there may exist situations in which ranking fails.
-Through theoretical analysis and empirical verification, we observe that the probability of identifiability depends on the size of the dataset and bias factors.
-In particular, smaller datasets or a larger number of bias factors lead to a higher probability of IG disconnection.
-Besides, we observe that a real-world dataset, TianGong-ST \citep{chen2019tian}, is unidentifiable due to the presence of numerous bias factors.
-These findings offer important guidance for the future design of ULTR datasets and algorithms.
+In this work, we present a general identifiability framework to address the core of relevance recovery.
+Importantly, this framework starts from the most basic examination hypothesis and does not impose additional requirements on the model implementation, optimization process, or specific types of bias.
+Focusing on the ranking objective, we define a ranking model as \textbf{\emph{identifiable}} in \sref{sec:identifiability} if it can recover the true relevance probability \emph{up to a scaling transformation}.
+The absence of identifiability can lead to degenerate scenarios and suboptimal ranking performance.
+We establish that the identifiability of a ranking model is linked to the underlying structure of the dataset, which can be translated into a practical graph connectivity test problem based on an \emph{identifiability graph} (IG) related to the dataset.
+Specifically, if and only if the IG is connected, we can ensure the identifiability of the ranking model.
+Disconnections in the IG may result in inaccurate rankings.
+Theoretical and empirical analyses unveil that the identifiability probability is influenced by the dataset's size, bias factors, and features.
+Smaller datasets, more features, or an increased number of bias factors elevate the likelihood of IG disconnection.
+Furthermore, our analysis of the TianGong-ST dataset \citep{chen2019tian} indicates that the unidentifiability issue is present in the real world.
+These insights provide valuable guidance for the future design of ULTR datasets and algorithms.